raphaelsalak/yard-sale-flipper/README.md

 # What is it?
+(MVP work in progress)
-Integrates ebay api and Barcode reader html to see if a product is profitable quickly.
+A web application that integrates ebay api and barcode reader html image scanner to see if a product is profitable quickly.

+Features needed:
+1) Barcode image scanner integration
+2) web camer image scanner itegration